 Though there is some separation between the two distributions, there is a a significant amount of overlap.
 Hopefully, there is more separation in the higher dimensional spaces, allowing for a classifier to distinguish the melodic and non-melodic channels.

-The Python scipy package comes with numerous tools for building a classifier.
-It was decided to use the linear discriminant classifier because there are few parameters to optimize and it is easy to implement in any computer language.
-Furthermore, for any sample, the linear discriminant also returns a value indicating the confidence the level for its classification.
+The Python scipy package comes with many methods for building a classifier.
+The linear discriminant classifier was chosen because it requires few parameters and it is easy to implement in any computer language.
+The value of the linear discriminant indicates the degree of confidence for its classification.

 For the two class problem, the linear discriminant divides the feature space into two regions using a hyperplane.
 Like the Principle Components Analysis (PCA), the algorithm reduces the dimensionality of the space.
 Unlike PCA, the transform is chosen to maximize the separability between the two classes.
 There are numerous explanations on how the algorithm works on YouTube.